pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 }
 ```

-Just like the Option type, callers will have to explicitly handle success and failure cases.
-Conveniently, many of the utility methods that applied to Option apply to Result. `Result` also has the "?" operator, which tells Rust to stop and return an error if an error is returned:
+Just like the `Option` type, callers will have to explicitly handle success and failure cases.
+Conveniently, many of the utility methods that applied to `Option` apply to `Result`. `Result` also has the "?" operator, which tells Rust to stop and return an error if an error is returned:

 ```rs
 // example from https://doc.rust-lang.org/std/result/index.html